DingXiaoH/RepVGG/README.md

 ```
 Update (Apr 4, 2021): an example of using RepVGG as the backbone of PSPNet for semantic segmentation (**example_pspnet.py**).
 It shows how to 1) build a PSPNet with RepVGG backbone, 2) load the ImageNet-pretrained weights, 3) convert the whole model with **switch_to_deploy**, 4) save and use the converted model for inference.

 Update (Jan 13 - Feb 5, 2021): you can get the equivalent kernel and bias in a differentiable way at any time (get_equivalent_kernel_bias in repvgg.py).
 This may help training-based pruning or quantization.
 This training script (a super simple PyTorch-official-example-style script) has been tested with RepVGG-A0 and B1.
 The results are even slightly better than those reported in the paper.
-Added a function (**whole_model_convert in repvgg.py**) for easily converting a customized model with RepVGG as one of its components (e.g., the backbone of a semantic segmentation model).
-It will convert the RepVGG blocks only and keep the other parts.
-If it does not work with your model, please raise an issue. (whole_model_convert is no longer the recommended way. **switch_to_deploy** is more convenient.)

 Citation: